Olloyd321/REGEX-Tutorial/README.md

 By combining these characters and symbols in various ways, you can create a regular expression pattern that matches the specific pattern of text you are looking for.

+## Regex Components

+LiteralsCharacters in the regex that match themselves.
+For example, the regex a matches the letter "a" in a string.

+Metacharacters: Characters in the regex that have a special meaning, and don't match themselves.
+Examples of metacharacters include ^, $, ., *, +, ?, |, (, ), {, and }.

+## Character Classes
+Character classes: Sets of characters that match any one of a group of characters.
+For example, the regex [abc] matches any of the characters "a", "b", or "c".
+Quantifiers: Indicate how many times a character or group of characters should be matched.
+Examples of quantifiers include * (match zero or more), + (match one or more), ? (match zero or one), {n} (match exactly n times), {n,} (match n or more times), and {n,m} (match between n and m times).
+Anchors: Indicate the position in the string where a match should start or end.
+Examples of anchors include ^ (match at the beginning of the string), $ (match at the end of the string), \b (match at a word boundary), and \B (match not at a word boundary).
+Modifiers: Change the behavior of the regex.
+Examples of modifiers include i (case-insensitive matching), g (global matching), and m (multiline matching).

+### Anchors
+The caret (^): This anchor matches the start of a line or string.
+For example, the regex ^abc matches the string "abc" only if it appears at the beginning of a line or string.
+If the string starts with any other character before "abc", the regex will not match.

+The dollar sign ($): This anchor matches the end of a line or string.
+For example, the regex abc$ matches the string "abc" only if it appears at the end of a line or string.
+If the string ends with any other character after "abc", the regex will not match.****

 Resourceful Links